• Home

 • Add egg and 4 tablespoons of water, pulse until it starts to form a dry crumbly dough.

 • Add another 2 tablespoons of water to form a slightly crumbly dough that is clumping together.
-If needed add another 1 tablespoon at a time to form the dough.
+If needed add another 1 tablespoon at a time to form the dough, but be careful not to make the dough to wet.

 • Dump out dough and form into 2 discs.
 Wrap in plastic wrap and chill for at least 1 hour.
 Or place in freezer bags and freeze for 3-4 months.

-• Roll out dough into a 12 inch circle about ⅛ inch thick.
+• On a lightly floured surface roll out dough, starting from the center of the disc, into a 12 inch circle about ⅛ inch thick.

 • Place dough in pie plate, roll and crimp edges, prick with fork many times.
-Chill crust for 30 minutes before blind baking or adding filling.
+Chill crust for 30 minutes before blind baking or proceeding with pie recipe instructions.

 To Blind Bake Crust